 There are lots of companies you may find online that offer legal transcription services using high-quality transcription equipment.
 Most try to grab your attention by offering ridiculously low rates.
 However, only a handful of transcription companies like Ditto Transcripts are willing and able to certify your court transcripts.

-Many transcription companies cannot certify legal or court transcriptions because they use multiple transcriptionists in foreign countries, making certification impossible.
+Many transcription companies are unable to certify legal or court transcriptions because they utilize multiple transcriptionists in foreign countries, rendering certification impossible.
 What if you knew the transcription company you hired to transcribe your court case was transcribed by more than one person, each from a different country outside the United States?
 That’s what you could receive unless you hire a company that only employs U.S.-based transcriptionists.

 Ditto Transcripts only uses U.S.-based legal transcriptionists with experience transcribing legal, law enforcement, and courtroom proceedings.
 Our legal transcriptionists are U.S. citizens whose native language is English.
-Also, our transcriptionists understand the context, words, and phrases used by attorneys and judges in the U.S. legal system.
+Additionally, our transcriptionists are familiar with the context, vocabulary, and idiomatic expressions used by attorneys and judges in the U.S. legal system.
+We also provide medico-legal transcription services that offer certified transcripts to medical malpractice cases similar to the one mentioned above.

 The cost of ordering court transcripts varies.
 The average cost of obtaining an audio file from the court clerk’s office usually falls somewhere between $10 – $25.

-When you have possession of the court audio file in a DVD format, the next step is finding and hiring a qualified transcription company.
+Once you have the court audio file in DVD format, the next step is to find and hire a qualified transcription company.

 Before you retain a legal transcription company, it’s a good idea to personally speak or communicate with someone other than a customer service representative who can answer all of your questions.
 Our senior management, including our CEO, is available to answer all of your legal transcription questions at Ditto Transcripts.

-Ditto Transcripts legal transcription rates vary from $1.50 to $5.00 per audio minute.
-We classify our prices into A, B, and C. Factors include turnaround time, audio quality, and the number of speakers transcribed.
+Ditto Transcripts’ legal transcription prices vary from $1.50 to $5.00 per audio minute.
+We categorize our prices into two tiers: A and B. The factors that determine these tiers include turnaround time, audio quality, and the number of speakers transcribed.

-The majority of legal transcriptions fall into either category B, or C. Legal transcription files usually contain three or more speakers using complex legal words and phrases.
+The majority of legal transcriptions fall into either category B. Legal transcription files usually contain three or more speakers using complex legal words and phrases.
 That’s why it’s essential to hire a legal transcription company that only uses transcriptionists with experience in the subject matter they are transcribing.

-For example, the typical request for legal transcriptions is a 6-10 business days turnaround, with four or more speakers requiring a verbatim format.
-A request like this one will cost $2.75 per audio minute.
+For example, the typical request for legal transcriptions is a 3-5 business day turnaround, with four or more speakers requiring a verbatim format.
+A request like this one costs $3.25 per audio minute.

-How Long Does It Take to Receive a Court Transcript?
+How Long Does It Take to Receive a Certified Court Transcript?

-Once we receive your court audio file in a digital format, transcribing the file can occur as fast as the same day, or up to 10 business days, depending on your needs.
+Once we receive your court audio file in digital format, transcription can occur as quickly as the same day or within 10 business days, depending on your needs.